-6.7.5.3.
-Sympathetic Response versus Parasympathetic Activity.
-Assuming homeostasis existed at stimulus onset, a response displaying sympathetic arousal (phasic or tonic) is assigned the value over a comparative response displaying parasympathetic activity.
+6.7.4.
+Other Evaluation Considerations - Sympathetic Response (Baseline Arousal) versus Parasympathetic Activity (Figure F.30).
+Although not a primary or secondary evaluation feature, there may be occasions when an examiner will encounter this situation.
+Assuming homeostasis existed at stimulus onset, a response displaying sympathetic arousal (phasic or tonic) is assigned the value over a comparative response displaying parasympathetic activity as sympathetic arousal is recognized as a flight, flight, freeze (F3) response .

-Figure F.35.
-Sympathetic Response versus Parasympathetic Activity MAMAMANAA
+Figure F.30.
+Sympathetic Response versus Parasympathetic Activity

 6.8.
 Homeostasis Considerations.
 Ideally, homeostasis should exist prior to stimulus onset.
 If homeostasis does not exist at stimulus onset, the CV waveform may generally be evaluated if any of the conditions listed below exist.
 When employing one of the exceptions to homeostasis, the paramount consideration is whether the response you anticipate evaluating is a consequence of the activity that preceded stimulus onset or is attributable to stimulus onset.
 A standard of reasonableness should drive your decision.
-If you have no confidence that the response of interest is relatively free from influence from other activity assigning a value of \emptyset (zero with a line through it) to an analysis spot is appropriate.
+If you have no confidence that the response of interest is relatively free from influence of other activity assigning a value of \emptyset (zero with a line through it) to an analysis spot is appropriate.